Subtitles and Transcript

 4:29 I've already said that many individual evolutionists, like the Pope, are also religious, but I think they're deluding themselves.
 I believe a true understanding of Darwinism is deeply corrosive to religious faith.
 Now, it may sound as though I'm about to preach atheism, and I want to reassure you that that's not what I'm going to do.
 In an audience as sophisticated as this one, that would be preaching to the choir.

-5:00 No, what I want to urge upon you -- (Laughter) -- instead what I want to urge upon you is militant atheism.
+4:59 No, what I want to urge upon you -- (Laughter) Instead, what I want to urge upon you is militant atheism.
 (Laughter) (Applause) But that's putting it too negatively.
 If I was a person who were interested in preserving religious faith, I would be very afraid of the positive power of evolutionary science, and indeed science generally, but evolution in particular, to inspire and enthrall, precisely because it is atheistic.

-9:21 "Everybody gets absolutely frantic about it, because you're not allowed to say these things, yet when you look at it rationally, there is no reason why those ideas shouldn't be as open to debate as any other, except that we've agreed somehow between us that they shouldn't be."
+9:21 "Everybody gets absolutely frantic about it, because you're not allowed to say these things.
+Yet when you look at it rationally, there's no reason why those ideas shouldn't be as open to debate as any other, except that we've agreed somehow between us that they shouldn't be."
 And that's the end of the quote from Douglas.

-9:43 In my view, not only is science corrosive to religion; religion is corrosive to science.
-It teaches people to be satisfied with trivial, supernatural non-explanations and blinds them to the wonderful real explanations that we have within our grasp.
-It teaches them to accept authority, revelation and faith instead of always insisting on evidence.
+9:42 In my view, not only is science corrosive to religion; religion is corrosive to science.
+It teaches people to be satisfied with trivial, supernatural non-explanations, and blinds them to the wonderful, real explanations that we have within our grasp.
+It teaches them to accept authority, revelation and faith, instead of always insisting on evidence.

-11:47 But suppose -- (Applause) -- in 1987, a reporter asked George Bush, Sr. whether he recognized the equal citizenship and patriotism of Americans who are atheists.
+11:47 But suppose -- [Supporters of the Asteroid Theory cannot be patriotic citizens] (Laughter) (Applause) In 1987, a reporter asked George Bush, Sr. whether he recognized the equal citizenship and patriotism of Americans who are atheists.
 Mr. Bush's reply has become infamous.
 "No, I don't know that atheists should be considered citizens, nor should they be considered patriots.
 This is one nation under God."

 12:20 Bush's bigotry was not an isolated mistake, blurted out in the heat of the moment and later retracted.
 He stood by it in the face of repeated calls for clarification or withdrawal.
 He really meant it.
-More to the point, he knew it posed no threat to his election, quite the contrary.
+More to the point, he knew it posed no threat to his election -- quite the contrary.
 Democrats as well as Republicans parade their religiousness if they want to get elected.
 Both parties invoke "one nation under God."
 What would Thomas Jefferson have said?
-Incidentally, I'm not usually very proud of being British, but you can't help making the comparison.
+[In every country and in every age, the priest has been hostile to liberty] Incidentally, I'm not usually very proud of being British, but you can't help making the comparison.
 (Applause)

 13:10 In practice, what is an atheist?
 An atheist is just somebody who feels about Yahweh the way any decent Christian feels about Thor or Baal or the golden calf.
 As has been said before, we are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further.
 (Laughter) (Applause)